mattmotoki/mattmotoki.github.io/content/published/kaggle-archive.md

 * **Links:**
 [Competition Website](https://www.kaggle.com/c/santander-customer-satisfaction)

 Predicted customer satisfaction for the multinational bank Santander.
 The formal objective was to minimize the AUROC (area under the receiver operator curve) of the probability that a customer is dissatisfied with service.
 Customized feature engineering appealed to statistical patterns in the anonymized data to create robust low-dimensional features.
 These features helped to both increase accuracy and decrease variance in the model predictions.
-The final model ranked in the top 0.2% and consisted of an ensemble of three xgboost models trained with different feature groupings and a stacked Extra Trees model.
+The final model ranked in the top 0.2% and consisted of an ensemble of three XGBoost models trained with different feature groupings and a stacked Extra Trees model.